Land Severance (Consent)

 4. The Consent Official will provide a notice to you of their decision which will include the conditions of the provisional consent approval that must be satisfied within a two year time period.
-Failure to satisfy all of the conditions within one year means the consent lapses and no refund of fees are granted.
+Failure to satisfy all of the conditions within two years means the consent lapses and no refund of fees are granted.

 6. If your application is approved, you will be provided with a guide that details the steps you need to take to clear the conditions and register the creation of the lot.